jtcaovan/shopping-cart/README.md

 * Fix responsive design of site

 ## Potential Updates
+* Incorporate backend to store products and allow users to checkout (Stripe API)
 * Add animations to make page more interactive - loading screen, shopping cart and home page animations

 ## Screenshots